Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 FHA Cash-Out Refi Loan Rules The Lender Must Follow

-But that’s not all, FHA loan rules in HUD 4000.1 also require the lender to insure there is no “skipped payment” the month prior to the cash-out refi loan;
+But that’s not all.
+FHA loan rules in HUD 4000.1 also require the lender to ensure there is no “skipped payment” the month before the cash-out refi loan;

-“…the payments for all Mortgages secured by the subject Property must have been paid within the month due for the month prior to mortgage Disbursement.”
+“…the payments for all Mortgages secured by the subject Property must have been paid within the month due for the month before mortgage Disbursement.”

 There are other rules in this area.
-The lender is required to exercise due diligence in cases where the home being refinanced is not in the borrower’s credit report or is not in the borrower’s own name.
+The lender is required to exercise due diligence in cases where the home being refinanced is not on the borrower’s credit report or in the borrower’s own name.

-The lender is also required to make sure the cash-out refinance loan applicant has met the occupancy requirements for the new loan.
+The lender must also ensure the cash-out refinance loan applicant has met the occupancy requirements for the new loan.

 “The Property securing the cash-out refinance must have been owned and occupied by the Borrower as their Principal Residence for the 12 months prior to the date of case number assignment.”